Peer Review Roster Application Form

 - Covering each of the 23 objectives and 3 cross-cutting issues (gender, human rights, children)

 - 5-10 years of experience, track record of publications related to migration desirable (with indication of area(s) of expertise, and supported by published works on the topic(s) if applicable)

 - Voluntary basis, availability to review documents etc. twice a year

-- Review of content (see types below) by at least 1 internal (UN) and 2 external (non-UN) peer reviewers for quality control, with transparency in methodology used (if applicable) and need to demonstrate applicability for implementing the GCM at local, national, regional or global level
+- Review of content (see types below) by at least 1 internal (UN) and 1 external (non-UN) peer reviewer for quality control, with transparency in methodology used (if applicable) and need to demonstrate applicability for implementing the GCM at local, national, regional or global level

-- In case of disagreement among peer reviewers that cannot be resolved by the Hub team, a third (in case only one external reviewer replied)/fourth reviewer will be consulted.
+- In case of disagreement among peer reviewers that cannot be resolved by the Hub team, a third reviewer will be consulted.

 Content types that require peer review: